HEG202/mango-weight-estimation/README.md

 In this project, the split was performed using sample IDs, so the two images of the same mango were always assigned to the same fold.

+## Dataset Attribution

+This project uses the **Alphonso Mangoes Image Dataset** published on Mendeley Data.

+- Dataset: Alphonso Mangoes Image Dataset
+- DOI: 10.17632/8sjny373pz.1
+- License: CC BY 4.0

+The Grad-CAM figures included in this repository are derived from the original dataset images and were modified for visualization purposes.

 # Project Goal

 The goal of this project was not only to train a CNN model, but also to compare different approaches for a small image regression dataset.